Vedette (cabaret)

 In the 20th century, vedette shows were successful in the cabarets, theaters and nightclubs of countries such as Spain, France, Argentina and Mexico.
 Paris and Las Vegas were considered the main cradle of the vedettes.

 Etymology

-Vedette is a French word originally used to designate an artist of great fame and notoriety.
-The term underwent changes over the years.
-From the early twentieth century, it began to be used to designate the main female artists of the shows of a cabaret such as burlesque, vaudeville, music hall or revue.
-The zenith of fame and popularity of these women coincided with various historical moments of 20th century sexual liberation: the 1920s, 1940s and 1970s.
+Vedette is a French word that designates the star of a show, at the top of the billing.
+The meaning of the term has changed over the years.
+From the early twentieth century, it began to be used for the main female artists in cabaret shows such as burlesque, vaudeville, music hall or revue.
+The height of fame and popularity of these performers coincided with the periods of sexual liberation in the 20th century – the 1920s, 1940s and 1970s.